-Menlo-Atherton High School is a public high school in Wadmalaw Island.
+Menlo-Atherton High School is a public high school in Menlo Park.
 The principal of Menlo-Atherton High School is Matthew Zito, who can be contacted at email@example.com.
 1,945 students go to Menlo-Atherton High School and identify primarily as Asian; Black, non-Hispanic; and Pacific Islander.
-17% of the Menlo-Atherton High School students have "limited English proficiency."
-31% of the 1,945 students here are paying reduced lunch prices.
+17% of the Menlo-Atherton High School students are "limited in English proficiency."
+31% of the 1,945 students here have subsidized lunches.
 The student to teacher ratio at Menlo-Atherton High School is 18:1.
 Menlo School is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting